Austin Blair: Politics in Michigan

 He began his political career in Eaton Rapids, where he was elected the clerk of Eaton County in 1842.
 He moved back to Jackson in 1844 and was a Whig member of the Michigan State House of Representatives from Jackson County in 1846.
 He served on the House Judiciary Committee and was the leading proponent of the successful 1846 effort to abolish capital punishment in Michigan.
-He also introduced legislation to allow black citizens the right to vote.
 He left the Whig Party because they did not take a strong anti-slavery stance, and was a delegate to the Free Soil Party National Convention in Buffalo, New York in 1848 which nominated Martin Van Buren.

 In February 1849, Blair married Sarah L. Ford, of Seneca County New York.
 Together they had four sons; George who became a postal clerk in the railway mail service; Charles who became a partner with his father; the other two were Fred and Austin.

 He was elected Jackson County prosecutor in 1852 and participated in organizing the Republican Party in 1854.
 He was chairman of the committee that drafted the Republican platform "under the oaks" in Jackson on July 6.
 He served in the Michigan Senate, where he represented the 12th district, from 1855 to 1856.

 Blair was a delegate from Michigan to the 1860 Republican National Convention, which nominated Abraham Lincoln.
 He was also elected Governor of Michigan in that year and reelected in 1862, serving from 1861 to 1865.

 A statue of Austin Blair is located in front of the Michigan State Capitol building.